 - Specialized mental health therapy by a licensed therapist

 In addition, ADV works to teach clients to become self-sufficient through advocacy and networking with numerous community agencies and services providers.
-While clients are in shelter, they may access employment/job training, housing programs, literacy training, health services, mental health, substance abuse, personal care, income support/subsistence/household establishment, legal information/support, and law enforcement referrals.
+While clients are in shelter, they may access employment/job training, housing programs, literacy training, health services, mental health, substance abuse, personal care, income support/subsistence/household establishment, and law enforcement referrals.

 “Working with ADV as a business partner has been very rewarding.
 If I were talking to colleagues in our industry about what would be the return for investment in helping others, I’d say it goes beyond one person.
 It permeates throughout your entire organization.
 It’s a shot in the arm.
 Every time we do an event with ADV, the associates who participate are rejuvenated.
 They come back feeling very, very good about being able to make a difference.
 For every dollar invested, I’d say you get a return of a thousand percent in morale … unifying your troops.
 As a business person, the impact to your morale is priceless.
 In our mind, a big part of what ADV is accomplishing is the rehabilitation of families.
 In our mind, we feel that’s a place where we can be very impactful.
 People just jump at the opportunity to work with ADV.”